Politics and Cognitive Science

 In the end, Ken, John and Lakoff agree that understanding framing is vital to understanding political rhetoric, and they agree to disagree about the extent to which our conscious thoughts are controlled by our unconscious.

-- Zoe Corneli the Roving Philosophical Reporter (Seek to 4:26): It’s all about message, mechanics and money--Zoe speaks with a political consultant about winning votes and getting elected.
+- Roving Philosophical Reporter (Seek to 4:26): It’s all about message, mechanics and money -- Zoe Corneli speaks with a political consultant about winning votes and getting elected.

 George Lakoff, Professor of Linguistics, University of California Berkeley